 Only full-time students are eligible for assistantships.
 New students will be considered for fellowships, assistantships and scholarships when they apply for admission and will be notified of the award with the admission decision or shortly thereafter.
 Continuing students should apply to their major academic unit.
-The Graduate College administers a number of fellowships and scholarships but cient credit hours earned each semester toward the completion of a degree program.
-Failure to comply with IIT's Reasonable Academic Progress Policy will lead to the student's losing eligibility for federal financial assistance.
+The Graduate College administers a number of fellowships and scholarships but does not directly administer assistantships available to students in each academic unit.
+Acceptance of an award